Egocentric Speaker Classification in Child-Adult Dyadic Interactions: From Sensing to Computational Modeling: Experimental Details

 \subsection{Modeling Details}

-\textbf{Ego4D Pre-training:} The model weights of the pyannote VAD model were obtained from Huggingface for processing the Ego4D audio data.
-Since the child and adult dyadic interactions in our experiments were conducted using American English, we decided to filter out Ego4D audio data with the recording location within the United States.
+\textbf{Ego4D Pre-training:} The model weights of the pyannote VAD model were obtained from Huggingface for processing the Ego4D.
+Since this study was conducted using American English, we decided to filter out Ego4D audio data with the recording location within the United States.
 Moreover, those audios with a recording duration of less than $5$ minutes were also excluded from pre-training.
 After VAD, there were approximately 75,000 speech utterances for pre-training.
-We also initialize the pre-training model with the wav2vec 2.0 weights from Huggingface\footnote{https://huggingface.co/facebook/wav2vec2-base}.
-Our pre-training code was adopted from the github\footnote{https://github.com/huggingface/transformers/tree/main/examples/pytorch/}.
+We initialize the pre-training model with the wav2vec 2.0 weights from Huggingface\footnote{https://huggingface.co/facebook/wav2vec2-base}.
 Specifically, we choose a masking ratio of $50\%$, a learning rate of 0.0001, and a total training epoch of 40.

-\textbf{Speaker Classification:} We apply a learning rate in $\{0.0002, 0.0005\}$ for speaker classification training, with the CNN layers having an output channel size of 256.
+\textbf{Speaker Classification:} We apply a learning rate in \{2e-4, 5e-4\} for speaker classification training, with the CNN layers having an output channel size of 256.
 We perform the classification fine-tuning using two unique backbones: the wav2vec 2.0 base (W2V) and the Ego4D wav2vec 2.0 base (Ego4D W2V).
 We perform 5-fold cross-validation with two unique BOSSC sessions as a test fold and report the average performance across all folds.
-The reported metrics include accuracy, macro-F1, recall, and specificity.
-Here, adult and child labels are 0 and 1, respectively.
+The reported metrics include accuracy, macro-F1, recall, and specificity for the classification task.
+In the classification task, adult and child labels are 0 and 1, respectively.